 From 'Celtic Folklore Welsh and Manx' by Sir John Rhys, 1901.

-the huge heaps of stones from her apron as she hopped across the hills forming the massive cairns, only to fall and die at Patrickstown.
+the huge heaps of stones from her apron as she hopped across the hills forming the massive cairns, only to fall and die at Patrickstown, the east-most summit.
 A mound on the west hill was pointed out as her grave in the last century.
 The neolithic sites consists of groups of chambered cairns

-The hills are called Carnbane to the west, Sliabh na Cailleach at the centre and Patrickstown to the east.
-There is one cairn on the fourth hill, called Sliabh Rua or Carrigbrack.
-The hills have an extremely feminine presence, and, especially from Carnbane West, Sliabh Rua and Sliabh na Cailli appear like a pair of breasts with cairn nipples, just like the Papa of Anu in Kerry.
+is one cairn on the fourth hill, called Sliabh Rua or Carrigbrack.
+The hills have an extremely feminine presence, and, especially from Carnbane West, Sliabh Rua and Sliabh na Cailleach appear like a pair of breasts with cairn nipples, just like the Papa of Anu in Kerry.
 The sites are mainly built above the 200 meter line, and the highest place is the top of Cairn T at 276 m above sea level.

 There are fifteen monuments on Cairnbane West, of which two, Cairns D and L are considered 'focal' monuments.
 The largest cairns, Cairn D, 55 meters in diameter and Cairn L, 45 meters in diameter, are not visible from each other, even though they are only 200 meters apart.
 The chamber of Cairn L is in good condition, even though it was given a concrete roof in the 1940's and has many engraved stones within.

 the largest of all the cairns was ravaged in a fruitless 19th century search for the chamber, and still

 remains unopened.
 Six of the smaller monuments have all but vanished due to land clearance.
-The remaining sites which can be seen are A3, B, D, F, G, H, I, J, K, and L.The chamber of Cairn L, which has a functioning solar alignment to the sunrises around Halloween and St Brigit's day, is kept locked.
+The remaining sites which are visible are A3, B, D, F, G, H, I, J, K, and L.The chamber of Cairn L, which has a functioning solar alignment to the sunrises around Halloween and St Brigit's day, is kept locked.